House of Mendoza: Prehistory

 Álava is a hilly region with a core flat area (the Plains of Álava) bounded at the time by the kingdoms of Castile, and the Navarre in the 13th and 14th century.
 It had been loosely controlled by Navarre earlier, and retained its own distinctive customs and traditions.
 The town of Mendoza and the province of Álava itself was also a battlefield, where the clashing noble families of the area settled their disputes for generations.
 In 1332, the Mendozas had already been there at least a century, struggling with the rival clans, such as the Ayala, Orozco, and Velasco.
 They traced themselves as a stem of the House of Haro, another powerful clan of the Basque countries.

-Once the Castilian Civil War came to an end with the triumph of Queen Isabella of Castile, the Basque interclan warfare generally ended as well, but even long before, since the 14th century, the Mendoza were jockeying for position and privilege in Castile, an expanding military power.
+Once the War of the Castilian Succession came to an end with the triumph of Queen Isabella of Castile, the Basque interclan warfare generally ended as well, but even long before, since the 14th century, the Mendoza were jockeying for position and privilege in Castile, an expanding military power.
 By virtue of the Mendozas' status as knights and free men, they became Castilian nobility with Álava's annexation (hidalgos).
 All members of the noble class were knights, administrators, or lawyers, and served in the administration of the realm.
 The largest family's responsibility was to form and maintain a local army that they could make available if called on by the king.
 The highest nobility became direct vassals of the king.